-- Waste, recycling and environmental management - Neighbourhood Services, street scene, parks and open spaces. - b.
-The Portfolio Holder has the following delegated powers within the above portfolio:- - (i) To have oversight of the performance of and value for money of services within the remit of the Portfolio - (ii) To approve modifications to existing policies affecting the services within the Portfolio (including those having council wide implications), excluding those policies forming part of the Council's Policy Framework. - (iii) To approve or commission the conduct of consultation exercises in respect of those aspects of Council activity within the remit of the Portfolio and to determine action in response to such consultation, provided that the outcome of any consultation (insofar as it concerns any element of the Council's Policy Framework) is reported to Cabinet for collective decision. - (iv) To receive and determine action in response to qualifying petitions received under the Petition Scheme. - (v) To make Orders under the Road Traffic Regulation Act 1984 (including any modification or re-enactment thereof), including the consideration of any objections to such Orders, subject to referral to Cabinet where the proposal has significant land use implications or significantly affects one or more wards. - (vi) To consider options for controlled parking and substantial traffic management schemes requiring consultation, together with methods of consultation. - (vii) To agree individual traffic management schemes (including proposals for related land use) for approval where the cost of any one scheme does not exceed £50,000, in consultation with other Cabinet members, where appropriate. - (viii) To consider and approve the Annual Governance Statement(s) submitted by Directors within the remit of the Portfolio - (ix) To agree amendments to the list of protected sites, in the interests of protecting and enhancing the local environment in the Borough, in accordance with the process agreed by Cabinet. - 5 (iv) Portfolio Holder with responsibility for Safer and Stronger Communities - The functions and areas of portfolio responsibility are: - All aspects of local authority enforcement and regulatory services - Environmental health and food safety, pollution control, trading standards and licensing - Community Safety and anti-social behaviour
+- Traffic management, parking and regulation. - b.
+The Portfolio Holder has the following delegated powers within the above portfolio:- - (i) To have oversight of the performance of and value for money of services within the remit of the Portfolio - (ii) To approve modifications to existing policies affecting the services within the Portfolio (including those having council wide implications), excluding those policies forming part of the Council's Policy Framework. - (iii) To approve or commission the conduct of consultation exercises in respect of those aspects of Council activity within the remit of the Portfolio and to determine action in response to such consultation, provided that the outcome of any consultation (insofar as it concerns any element of the Council's Policy Framework) is reported to Cabinet for collective decision. - (iv) To receive and determine action in response to qualifying petitions received under the Petition Scheme. - (v) To make Orders under the Road Traffic Regulation Act 1984 (including any modification or re-enactment thereof), including the consideration of any objections to such Orders, subject to referral to Cabinet where the proposal has significant land use implications or significantly affects one or more wards. - (vi) To consider options for controlled parking and substantial traffic management schemes requiring consultation, together with methods of consultation. - (vii) To agree individual traffic management schemes (including proposals for related land use) for approval where the cost of any one scheme does not exceed £50,000, in consultation with other Cabinet members, where appropriate. - (viii) To consider and approve the Annual Governance Statement(s) submitted by Directors within the remit of the Portfolio - 5 (v) Portfolio Holder with responsibility for Safer and Stronger Communities - a.
+The functions and areas of portfolio responsibility are: - All aspects of local authority enforcement and regulatory services - Environmental health, port health, food safety, pollution control, trading standards and licensing - · Community Safety and anti-social behaviour - Voluntary and community sector - Emergency planning and civil contingencies - b.
+The Portfolio Holder has the following delegated powers within the above